 What led me to start a coaching practice?

 I first began working in disability services in 2006 as a graduate student at SUNY New Paltz.
-After earning my master’s degree in psychology, I took a position at the Disability Resource Center and taught as an adjunct instructor of psychology at SUNY New Paltz.
+After earning my master’s degree in psychology, I took a position at the Disability Resource Center and taught as an adjunct instructor of psychology.
 Then, in 2013, I accepted the role as the first academic and executive function coach at the disability services office (AEO) at Vassar College.
 I found the work I did to be very rewarding because I saw how supporting students on their academic journeys contributed to their overall life satisfaction.

 After 5 gratifying years in this role, I left Vassar so that I could move in with my husband who lived 2 hours south of me.
 I decided that this was the perfect opportunity to advance my career.
 I accepted a position as the associate director of the Office of Disability Services at Fordham University in Manhattan.

 When the pandemic hit in March of 2020, there was an influx of students who needed coaching support.
-It was then that I was reminded of my true passion, working with students in a coaching capacity.
-This realization is ultimately what led me to resign from my position at Fordham University to start a private coaching practice.
+It was then that I was reminded of my true passion, working with people in a coaching capacity.
+This realization is ultimately what led me to resign from my position at Fordham University to start a private coaching practice in 2022.

 Melanie sitting on a stone wall in front of a castle in Ireland